Response kinetic uncertainty relation for Markovian open quantum systems: Monitored GKSL setting

-\emph{Setup.}-- The dynamics of a finite-dimensional Markovian open quantum system $S$ with Hamiltonian $H$, e.g., the photon detection process \cite{ueda1990} or the temperature estimation with thermometry \cite{boeyens2023}, can be described by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) form master equation, or in short, Lindblad master equation \cite{Lindblad1976}:
+The dynamics of a finite-dimensional Markovian open quantum system $S$ with Hamiltonian $H(\theta)$ can be described by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) form master equation, or in short, Lindblad master equation \cite{Lindblad1976}.
+Examples include photon detection \cite{ueda1990} and temperature estimation with thermometry \cite{boeyens2023}:

-where the time-independent Lindbladian $\mathcal{L}^{(\theta)}$ is a superoperator defined as
+where the time-independent Lindbladian $\mathcal{L}(\theta)$ is a superoperator defined as